GastonZalba/ol-wfst/README.md

 #### headers

 Url headers for GeoServer requests.
-You can use it to add the Authorization credentials
+You can use it to add Authorization credentials

 Type: HeadersInit

 #### layers

-Layers names to be loaded from teh geoserver
+Layers to be loaded from the geoserver

 Type: [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[LayerParams](#layerparams)>